The Royal Doulton Gallery, and a brief look at some excellent examples of Doultons art.

 It all started with a factory at Vauxhall Walk, Lambeth, London, as a partnership between John Doulton, Martha Jones and John Watts.

-George Tinworth - History of England Vase c1872Royal Doulton Gallery - George Tinworth
+George Tinworth History of England Vase

-History of England Vase
+George Tinworth - History of England Vase c1872

-George Tinworths History of England Vase was one of the major pieces made for the Chicago World's Fair.
+George Tinworth's History of England Vase was one of the major pieces made for the Chicago World's Fair.

 After the fair Tinworth rose to be recognised as the most notable artist of the early Doulton period and the most comprehensively represented artist.

-The History of England vase stands 52 5/8 inches tall and dates to 1872.
+The History of England vase stands 52 ⅝ inches tall and dates to 1872.

 The last auction estimate was $80,000 to $120,000